wilcoxadvisors/CodeShare2/Instructions.md

 * **Phase 2 (Guided Setup Flow):** COMPLETED.
 The 3-step "Add Client" modal flow (`SetupStepper.tsx` + Cards) accessed via `Dashboard.tsx` is now stable.
     * **Update:** All critical setup flow bugs have been fixed (Checkpoints through `f0cc5d4f`), including state management, navigation, and database persistence issues.
 * **Phase 3 (Core Accounting Features):** IN PROGRESS.
 Focus has shifted to implementing the Chart of Accounts with client-specific organization and hierarchical structure.
-    * **Current Update:** Backend for client-specific Chart of Accounts with hierarchy support is complete.
-Frontend hierarchy visualization and management is in progress.
+    * **Current Update:** Chart of Accounts implementation is complete, including backend and frontend hierarchy management, import/export functionality (CSV and Excel), and data integrity protections for parent-child relationships.
+Fixed a key issue where parent accounts with child accounts were being properly marked inactive instead of deleted during imports.

 ## 4. Overall Project Roadmap & Agent Tasks (Prioritized)